cam39porter/thesis/deliverables/project-proposal.md

 * This layer will include our custom weak signal analysis module.

 * This layer will leverage such libraries as `pandas`, `numpy`, and `scikit-learn` to perform statistical analysis and machine learning.

+* If neural networks are used, they will likely be implemented with `keras`.

 * *Jupyter notebooks* will be used to initially explore and implement our methodology.